YOUR PLACE IS HERE

 Provides a space to support contemporary practice and critical debate in visual arts and in design-facing out onto Thomas Street there is always something of interest to see.

-NCAD’s cafeteria is run by Fine Art Graduate Jennie Moran, offering food to sustain and restore in a beautiful environment.
+NCAD’s cafeteria was founded by Fine Art Graduate Jennie Moran, offering food to sustain and restore in a beautiful environment.

 The Student Concourse